Froilan Tenorio: Policies

 Tenorio governed as a fiscal conservative in several ways.
 He warned the legislature against increasing spending without accompanying measures to increase revenue.
 However, the legislature implemented an earned income credit which was repealed after Tenorio left office because there were not enough funds to pay for it.

 Tenorio frequently battled with the Republican-dominated legislature during his term.
 His first executive order was a sweeping reorganization of the commonwealth government that was contested by both litigation and by the legislature.
 It was eventually put into effect.
 The Republican legislature also frequently rejected Tenorio's appointments; Alexandro C. Castro, who was twice Tenorio's Supreme Court nominee, was twice rejected by the legislature.
 He was later appointed successfully to that court by Tenorio's successor, Pedro P. Tenorio, a Republican.

 As Governor, Tenorio was a fierce opponent of federal legislation that would have extended federal minimum wage and immigration laws to the CNMI, which at that time was exempt from those laws.
 The predominant industry in the CNMI (outside of tourism) was the garment manufacturing industry, which drew chiefly upon female foreign workers, generally from China.
 These workers were generally paid far less than the minimum wage in the United States and were brought in extensively through the CNMI's immigration system, which differed from that of the United States.
 Federal legislation signed nearly a decade after Tenorio left office altered the minimum wage regulations and immigration system of the CNMI.

 During his term, Tenorio was praised extensively by U.S. Representative Tom DeLay of Texas, including on the House floor in 1997:

 Governor Tenorio has embarked on a bold course to promote economic and political liberty in the CNMI.
 The brave men and women who died for freedom at the battle of Saipan would be proud to know that Governor Tenorio has been a true champion of freedom in the Western Pacific.
 Governor Tenorio recognizes that the market, and not the government, is the engine of job creation.
 Governor Tenorio has pushed forward with a program of privatization, fiscal restraint, and lower taxes for his people.

 DeLay and Tenorio shared strong ties to lobbyist Jack Abramoff, and both would become infamous in the Jack Abramoff CNMI scandal.

 Defeat for re-election

 In 1997, Tenorio ran for re-election in a three-way race.
-Ultimately, the nominee of the Republican Party, former governor Pedro P. Tenorio, won the election easily with 45.6% of the vote.
+Republican nominee, former governor and Froilan's uncle Pedro P. Tenorio, won the election with 45.6% of the vote.
 Democratic support was split between Governor Tenorio and his Lieutenant Governor, Jesus C. Borja.
 Tenorio received 27.4% of the vote and Borja received 27%.
 Tenorio left office in early 1998.